-The election for all elective offices shall be held biennially in odd-numbered years on the first Monday in May at a place or places to be designated by the mayor and council.
+The Town of Riverdale Park shall hold a non- partisan election for all elected offices biennially in odd-numbered years on the first Monday in May at a place or places to be designated by the mayor and council.
 The qualified voters of the town shall elect one qualified person as mayor and six (6) qualified persons, one from each ward, as council members to serve for terms of two years.
 The terms of all elective offices shall begin on the first Monday in June following the election.